 What Are Retention Bonuses?

-The Newest Credit Card Fad - Retention Bonuses
+The Newest Fad - A Credit Card Retention Offer

 If you're as much of a credit card nerd as me, then you've probably noticed an interesting new trend in the credit card game: the art of the retention bonus.

-As credit card churning gets more and more popular, with YouTube channels like Trek Trendy, Sam Chui and Nonstop Dan glorifying the first-class lifestyle you can achieve with credit card points, members of different credit cards are trying to squeeze every last point out of their ever increasing annual fees.
+As credit card churning gets more and more popular, with YouTube channels like Trek Trendy, Sam Chui and Nonstop Dan glorifying the first-class lifestyle you can achieve with credit card points, members of different credit cards are trying to squeeze every last point out of their high annual fee cards after they juice the sign-up bonus or welcome bonus that comes from the first year.
 So today, let's chat about what a retention bonus is, the different types of retention bonuses and how you can get one for yourself.

-A retention bonus is a one-time reward issued to you by a credit card company in exchange for keeping your account open.
+A retention bonus is a one-time "best offer" reward issued to you by a credit card issuer in exchange for keeping your account open.
 These can take the form of statement credits, cash back or additional rewards points credited to your account.

-Reaching a set amount of spend in a specific time frame, or
+Reaching a set spending requirement in a specific time frame, or

 Keeping your card open for a certain timeframe (i.e not cancelling your account)